 When checking out early, students will remain in class until a parent or guardian has arrived to check them out.
 The teacher will be called when a parent has arrived to sign the student out.
-Please note that Chapel will not be disrupted to check a student out of school.
-All parents or guardians are required to park and come inside to sign their child out in the Lower School Office.
+All parents or guardians are required to park and call the division office to sign their child out.

-When it is necessary for a student to arrive at school late or to leave school early, the parent must notify the appropriate Division Office stating the time and the reason for the check in/out.
+When it is necessary for a student to arrive at school late or to leave school early, the parent must notify the appropriate Division Office stating the time and the reason for the check-in/out.
 If a student will be checking in after 8:30 a.m., please inform the School by calling the appropriate Division Office.
 Calls will be accepted only from the parents or those persons who have been authorized by the parents (as recorded on the pupil information sheet) to participate in the attendance procedures for the student.

-When the student and parent arrive at school, the parent should sign the student check-in book in the appropriate Division Office.
+When the student and parent arrive at school, the parent should contact the appropriate Division Office and the student should check-in at the appropriate Division Office.
 The student will be issued an admit slip to class and a tardy or absence will be determined according to the attendance guidelines.
 The student will not be admitted to class without an admit slip.
 The admit slip will be presented to the teacher(s) for their signature to acknowledge the excused or unexcused absence or tardy.

 When checking out early, students will remain in class until a parent or guardian has arrived to check them out.
 The teacher will be called when a parent has arrived to sign the student out.
-The student must sign-out in the appropriate Division Office.
+The student must sign out in the appropriate Division Office.